mishguruorg/selfupdate/README.md

 selfupdate(pkg).then(startMyApp)
 ```

-## Complex Example
+## Advanced Example

-If you want a bit more control over how the upgrade works, then you use the
+If you want a full control over how the upgrade works, then you can use the
 helper functions provided.

 ```javascript